telefonicaid/iotagent-json/docs/usermanual.md

 `/json/FF957A98/MyDeviceId/attrs`).
 The API Key is a secret identifier shared among all the devices of a service, and the DeviceID is an ID that uniquely identifies the device in a service.
 API Keys can be configured with the IoTA Configuration API or the public default API Key of the IoT Agent can be used in its stead.
 The Device ID must be provisioned in advance in the IoT Agent before information is sent.

+> **Note** By default the IoT Agent uses shared subscriptions with the group ID 'ul': To changes this behaviour either
+> set the IOTA_MQTT_DISABLE_SHARED_SUBSCRIPTIONS or IOTA_MQTT_GROUP_ID_SUFIX environment variable.

-All topis published by the agent (to send a comamnd or to send configuration information) to a device are not prefixed by the protocol, in this case '/json', just include apikey and deviceid (e.g: `/FF957A98/MyDeviceId/cmd` and `/FF957A98/MyDeviceId/configuration/values` ).
+All topics published by the agent (to send a comamnd or to send configuration information) to a device are not prefixed by the protocol, in this case '/json', just include apikey and deviceid (e.g: `/FF957A98/MyDeviceId/cmd` and `/FF957A98/MyDeviceId/configuration/values` ).

 > **Note** Measures and commands are sent over different MQTT topics:
 >